faustino125/tauro/core/tauro/exec/README.md

 - name: Node name (required).
 - function: Dotted path to the Python function to execute.
 - input: List of input identifiers (resolved by `InputLoader`) or per-source descriptors (depending on IO config).
-- output: List or descriptor of outputs (handled by `OutputManager`).
+- output: List or descriptor of outputs (handled by `DataOutputManager`).
 - dependencies: Node dependencies (string | dict | list; see below).
 - hyperparams/metrics/description: Optional ML-related metadata.